-As the womb enlarges during pregnancy, it presses on the stomach and pushes it upwards, causing the stomach contents to move up to the esophagus.
-When this happens, a reflux occurs.
+As the womb enlarges in pregnancy, it presses on the stomach and pushes it upwards, causing the stomach contents to move up to the esophagus.
+When this happens, reflux occurs.

 Interestingly, some healthy foods can also trigger this reflux during pregnancy.
 What are these meals?
 Can they be avoided?
 Is there a way forward?

-Fat filled meals are known to cause acid reflux during pregnancy.
-These meals take long to digest, making it more likely to be pushed back up through the esophagus.
+Fat-filled meals are known to cause acid reflux during pregnancy.
+These meals take longer to digest, making them more likely to be pushed back up through the esophagus.

 As a result of this, choose baked foods over fried foods and also go for leaner cuts of meat and low-fat dairy products.